-Avoid using versions of OS X that are older than what came with your Mac.
-If you copy older system files from another computer to your Mac, or try to use startup disks designed for older computers, you might see one or more of the following:
+Avoid using a version of the Mac operating system that is older than what came with your Mac.
+If you copy older system files from another computer to your Mac, or try to use startup disks designed for older computers, you might experience one or more of the following symptoms:

-- You see a message that you're using an unsupported or incorrect version of OS X
+- You see a message that you're using an unsupported or incorrect version of the Mac operating system.

-- The image on your display appears to "shrink" or has black bars around it, or appears tinted
+- The image on your display appears to shrink, has black bars around it, or appears tinted.

 If you're starting up from an external drive or network volume

 If you can't start up your Mac from an external drive, make sure that the macOS version and build installed on the external drive is the same as or newer than what came with your Mac.
 If necessary, use macOS Recovery to reinstall your operating system, or install a more recent version that is compatible with your Mac.